openshift/openshift-origin-design/web-console/developer/topology/topology.md

 ![Hover on arrowhead](img/connection_delete.png)

 On clicking the icon, a delete confirmation is displayed.
 Or, select the connector and hit ‘Delete’ key.

-## Note
-Links to google documents are temporary until the documentation is converted to markdown files and added to this design repository.